jQuery Animate on Click: Button, Link and other Elements

 </html>

-The CSS class of span tag is created in the style section.
+The CSS class of the span tag is created in the style section.
 Similarly, you may create animations for paragraph or div tags as well.